Erythritol: What You Need to Know about This Natural Sugar Substitute & the Better Choice Available

 While sugar alcohols do contain fewer calories than sugar, they occur naturally in plants, like fruits and vegetables.

 In the case of sugar alcohols (also known as polyols), part of their structure resembles sugar and part resembles alcohol.
-However, there is no ethanol in sugar alcohols, so it is not the same thing as alcoholic beverages.3
+However, there is no ethanol in sugar alcohols, so they are not the same thing as alcoholic beverages.3

 In addition, sugar alcohols do not cause tooth decay, which is another plus to their use.